readydos/AC.EMF.Visual/README.md

 Measuring EMI (Electrical Interference) can be accomplished via obtaining high-frequency electrical "noise" from the environment.
 You can build a DIY EMI/EMF detector using:

-* Antenna Probe: A simple piece of copper wire or pipe connected to one of the ESP32's Analog-to-Digital pins.
+* Antenna: A simple piece of copper wire or pipe connected to one of the ESP32's Analog-to-Digital pins.
 * Circuit Setup: You can experiment with tuning three sensitivities.
 * Visualizing Data: The equipment may process these signals and display the intensity an OLED screen ideally powered by DC (the AC of the room you're in could result in introduced noise.